Senegals Youngest President Faye Vows Systemic Change, Sovereignty - UrduPoint

 "I will always bear in mind the heavy sacrifices made in order never to disappoint you," he added.

-Working with his populist mentor Ousmane Sonko, who was barred from the election, Faye had declared their priorities in his victory speech: national reconciliation, easing a cost-of-living crisis and fighting corruption.
+Working with his populist mentor Ousmane Sonko, who was barred from the election, Faye had set out his priorities of national reconciliation, easing a cost-of-living crisis and fighting corruption.

-Faye wants to leave the regional CFA franc, which he sees as a French colonial legacy, and to invest more in agriculture with the aim of reaching food self-sufficiency.
+Faye also wants to replace the CFA franc, which he sees as a French colonial legacy, with a new common regional Currency, and to invest more in agriculture with the aim of reaching food self-sufficiency.

 After three tense years in the traditionally stable nation, his democratic victory has been hailed from Washington to Paris, via the African Union and the European Union.